berensp/berensp.github.io/pages/apologia.md

 [^8]: Fr.
 Jeremy Zipple, S.J., "[Remembering 'Father Lupe': A radical Jesuit, rebel armies, the CIA and a mysterious disappearance](https://www.americamagazine.org/politics-society/2023/09/20/james-carney-jesuit-revolutionary-honduras-martyr-246126)," *America Magazine*, September 20, 2023.

 In spite of all these useful and compelling arguments, *si enim comprehendis, non est Deus,* as St. Augustine puts it, which is a proper and humble qualification when you're dealing with the mystery and transcendence of God.

+Now I'll put the onus on you, Neighbor: what (or what set of things) would have to be true for you to believe in God, Christianity, and Catholicism?

+Paul